timosarkka/helsinki-air-quality/README.md

-# Finnish Air Quality Data Pipeline
+# Helsinki Air Quality Data Pipeline

 ## 1. Introduction

-I was curious about the air quality of my hometown, Helsinki.
-So I decided to do a quick data pipeline and analysis to research it.
-All the analyzed data is available for everyone through the Finnish Meteorological Institute (FMI) API, accessible here: https://en.ilmatieteenlaitos.fi/open-data
+This project is a data engineering pipeline using Airflow, Snowflake and dbt.
+It ingests open air quality data from different locations in Helsinki via a python script and stores it in Snowflake.
+All the data is openly available through the Finnish Meteorological Institute (FMI) API, accessible here: https://en.ilmatieteenlaitos.fi/open-data

-The project implements a data pipeline to extract, transform, and load (ETL) air quality data to Snowflake.
-The pipeline is automated using Apache Airflow and transformed using dbt before being visualized in Power BI.
-A separate Python-script is used for data extraction.

 ## 2. Project Structure